How to publish an eBook – a step by step-by-step guide

-There are several documents you should have ready and several places in KDP for you to complete.
+There are several documents you should have ready and several places in KDP for you to complete to learn how to publish an eBook.
 Get Me Online helps authors publish eBooks every day.
 We can help you.

 There are a lot of steps to publish an eBook at KDP.
 We help with publishing, author pages, marketing your book and using the right keywords to get your book found.